lindaszabo/KNIFE/README.md

 - mode: the mode that the script will be run in.
 This affects which portions of the code are executed, output file types, etc. Portions of the mode string can be specified in any order.
 For example, mouse_phred64 is the same as phred64_mouse.

   ```
-  sam (default): output alignments as sam files
+  sam (default): output alignments as sam files. bam output is currently not supported
-  bam: output alignments as bam files. takes longer to run, but reduces disk space required to store
-       alignments to about 1/6 of the sam files.
-  bam_sort: output alignments as sorted bam files. takes a lot longer to run, and reduces disk space
-            to about 2/3 the size of the unsorted bam files.
   rat|mouse|fly: need to append this string to the mode for the respective organism, otherwise will default to human.
   analysis: alignment sam or bam files have already been generated, so just go straight to analysis step
             instead of running Bowtie2